-Tanzania Water Resources
+Tanzania Water Sector Development Program

 Tanzania Water Sector Management

-The Tanzanian water sector is divided into two sub-sectors: Water Resources and Sanitation.
+The Tanzanian water sector is divided into two sub-sectors: water resources and sanitation.

 WSSAs are regulated by the Energy and Water Utilities Regulatory Authority (EWURA), while COWSOs are regulated by the Ministry of Water.

-The Dar es Salaam Water and Sewerage Authority (DAWASA) and the Dar es Salaam Water and Sewerage Corporation (DAWASCO) are responsible for the provision of water supply services in Dar es Salaam city and neighbouring areas of Kibaha and Bagamoyo.
+The Dar es Salaam Water and Sewerage Authority (DAWASA) and the Dar es Salaam Water and Sewerage Corporation (DAWASCO) are responsible for the provision of water supply services in Dar es Salaam city and neighboring areas of Kibaha and Bagamoyo.

 DAWASA is the asset owner while DAWASCO is the operator for water supply services.

-Tanzania Water supply
+Tanzania Water Supply